 7. Rubber Erasers Remove Residue

 You have tried the methods above but there is still sticker residue left?
 Then try to get the rest off your glass, plastic or wooden surface with a simple rubber eraser.
-Remember to clean the surface after you are done.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Remember to clean the surface after you are done.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?